Teledar/JHack/README.md

-# JHack
+# JHack - a Java-based Hack emulator
-An implementation of the Nand to Tetris Hack computer and a compiler to convert Hack .vm files into .class files to run on the JVM.
+JHack provides a Java-based emulator for the Nand to Tetris Hack computer.
+Its most significant feature is that Hack programs are compiled to Java bytecode before running on the emulator.
+This significantly improves the execution speed over the emulator included with the Nand to Tetris project.

 (See the [Nand to Tetris](https://www.nand2tetris.org/) course for more information on the Hack computer.)

 This repo contains two separate programs: VMtoClass and JHack.
-VMtoClass compiles Hack .vm files to Java class files designed to run on JHack.
-JHack is an implementation of the Hack computer that is designed to run these compiled Java class files.
+VMtoClass is a compiler for Hack VM files that transpiles to Java class files with API calls to JHack.
+JHack is an implementation of the Hack computer which provides memory, display, and keyboard input for these compiled Java class files.

 VMtoClass depends on the [Apache Commons BCEL](https://commons.apache.org/proper/commons-bcel/) library.
-For convenience, I have compiled a JAR for VMtoClass that includes all the necessary resources.
+For convenience, I have compiled a JAR for VMtoClass that includes all the necessary dependencies.
 You can run this by opening a terminal and typing:
 ```
 java -jar VMtoClass.jar
 ```